MicroGridsPy/MicroGridsPy/docs/methodology/battery.md

 \]

 The coefficients $m_i, q_i$ are precomputed from the battery efficiency-curve input, keeping the optimization **linear and tractable**.
+The curve is fit through the user's sampled operating points only — it is **not** forced through the origin — so the lowest segment can carry a positive intercept $q_i\,P^{\text{inv}}$ representing a **no-load / standby loss**.
+This is what lets the model express a physically realistic **peaked** efficiency: efficiency is best near an intermediate power and falls at both **very low power** (the fixed standby loss dominates a small throughput) and **full power** (conversion and resistive losses grow).
+A curve anchored at the origin would have $L(0)=0$ and could only ever be monotonically *more* efficient at low power, which would make the power-dependent model uniformly cheaper than the constant baseline.
+The system boundary is **AC-to-AC** (the inverter/converter plus the cell path), so the one-way efficiencies represent the full round-trip conversion of a modern LFP + hybrid-inverter system.

 Under the advanced model the SOC balance uses the DC-side flows,

 \[
 \text{SOC}_{t,\omega} = \text{SOC}_{t-1,\omega} + P^{\text{ch,dc}}_{t-1,\omega} - P^{\text{dis,dc}}_{t-1,\omega}